learn-co-curriculum/react-hooks-event-handling/README.md

 `event.preventDefault()` to prevent the form from making a network request.

 We'll go into forms in more detail in a later lesson, and show the preferred way for collecting data from _all_ the form input fields.
-For now, just remember - use the `onSubmit` event handler, and always call `preventDefault()`!
+For now, just remember: use the `onSubmit` event handler, and always call `preventDefault()`!

 ## How Does React Handle Events?